ShivekXR/Spark-AR-Snowballs/README.md

 - [Credits](#credits)

 ## Description
 Snowballs is a little AR project template created in Spark AR Studio.
-It features an AR world effect with the snowman in the centre and in which the player can throw the virtual snowballs.
+It features an AR world effect with the snowman in the centre and the player can throw virtual snowballs.
 The user can move the snowman with the tap and hold gesture.
 On screen tap, the player tosses a snowball.
 The snowballs are pulled towards the ground by gravity.
 The snowballs splash on collision with the snowman or with the detected plane.

 Made by Piotr "Shivek" Szafrański with **Spark AR v102** for **Windows**